Wiki · Concept · Last reviewed June 25, 2026

 First AI Winter

 The first AI winter is usually associated with the mid-1970s through early 1980s.
 In the United Kingdom, James Lighthill's 1973 report for the Science Research Council criticized much AI research for failing to deliver on broad claims, especially in the bridge area between applied automation and studies of the nervous system.
-John McCarthy's review of the report shows how contested the assessment was inside AI itself.
+The report itself framed its judgment as an outsider's personal survey for a funding council, and John McCarthy's review shows how contested the assessment was inside AI itself.

 In the United States, disappointment around machine translation, robotics, speech understanding, and general reasoning contributed to funding pressure.
 Researchers continued to make advances, but the field lost some of the permission structure that had allowed broad promises to attract broad support.